rsdefever/GAFF-foyer/README.md

 # GAFF-foyer

-This repository provides a foyer (https://github.com/mosdef-hub/foyer) compatible XML file for the Generalized Amber Force Field (GAFF).
+This repository provides a foyer (https://github.com/mosdef-hub/foyer) compatible XML file for the General Amber Force Field (GAFF).

 ### Currently in beta.
 Please always verify the choice of atomtypes.